Evgeny17387/BreakingSymmetricCryptographicKeys/HW_1/README.md

 Run, wait until program stops and gives the Key</br>
 ### Run Time
 20 bit key, should take around 1 second for all implementations</br>
-32 bit key, should take around 3 minutes for CPP and 12 seconds for CUDA </br>
+32 bit key, should take around 3 minutes for the C and CPP and 12 seconds for CUDA </br>